hideyuki001/kernel-core-v0.2/examples/example_02_ambiguity_preservation.md

 In other words, ambiguity is not a problem to fix —
 it is a condition to preserve.

+It enforces what is allowed to be concluded — not what appears most likely.

 ## Related Invariants